-Upon arrival you will be picked and then taken to the hotel for Dinner and overnight at Arusha Serena hotel (5 star)/Arusha Safari Lodge (4 star): Meal plan: Bed and Breakfast.
+Upon arrival you will be picked and then taken to the hotel for overnight stay at Arusha Serena Hotel or Arusha Safari Lodge: Meal plan: Bed and Breakfast.

 After breakfast we head towards the Serengeti National Park, via the beautiful high lying farmland of Karatu and the Ngorongoro Conservation Area.
 Leaving the highlands behind, we descend into the heart of wild Africa – the Serengeti National Park – with its endless plains, rolling into the distance as far as the eye can see.
 We head to the central park area, known as the Seronera area, one of the richest wildlife habitats in the park, featuring the Seronera River, which provides a valuable water source to this area and therefore attracts wildlife well representative of most of the Serengeti’s species.
 We arrive in time for lunch and enjoy an afternoon game drive in the Serengeti national park.
-Dinner and overnight at Serengeti Serena Hotel/Seronera Wildlife Lodge: full board.
+Dinner and overnight at Serengeti Serena Hotel or Serengeti Sopa Lodge: Full Board.

 We do an after breakfast game viewing drive along the Sogore River Circuit, which loops into the plains south of the Seronera River, and which is good for possible Lion, Thomson gazelle, topi, ostrich and cheetah sightings.
 The Visitor Centre close to the Serengeti Seronera Lodge and public campsites is well worth a visit after the morning’s game drive.
 This nicely designed centre offers some interesting wildlife displays as well as a gift shop selling information leaflets and maps of the area.
 The centre also has a shop where cold drinks and snacks can be purchased, as well as a picnic area and information trail up and around a nearby kopje.
 We will enjoy a relaxed picnic lunch at the centre in the shade of the giant acacia trees.

 In the afternoon we will follow the Kopjes Circuit, which goes anti-clockwise around the Masai Kopjes, which usually attract a number of lion and some formidably large cobras.
 Kopjes are weathered granite outcrops, scattered around the plains, most of which are miniature ecosystems, providing shade and drinking water in pools left in the rock after the rains.
 This makes the Kopjes particularly good for spotting wildlife in the dry seasons – including lions, which like to lie in wait for animals coming to drink!
-Dinner and overnight at Serengeti Serena hotel/Seronera Wildlife Lodge: full board.
+Dinner and overnight at Serengeti Serena Hotel or Serengeti Sopa Lodge: Full board.

 After breakfast at the lodge we depart to Ngorongoro Conservation area.
 We will stopover at Olduvai Gorge, boasting with a history dating back to the dawn of time.
 It was here, that the anthropologists Drs.
 Lois and Mary Leakey discovered the skulls of ‘Nutcracker Man’ and ‘Handy Man’, both very significant links in the chain of human evolution.

 We arrive in time for lunch at the lodge and after lunch we will descend over 600 meters into the crater to view wildlife for a half day’s safari tour.
 Supported by a year round water supply and fodder, the Ngorongoro National Park supports a vast variety of animals, which include herds of wildebeest, zebra, buffalo, eland, warthog, hippo, and giant African elephants.
 Another big draw card to this picturesque national park is its dense population of predators, which include lions, hyenas, jackals, cheetahs and the ever-elusive leopard, which sometimes requires a trained eye to spot.
-We will visit Lake Magadi, a large but shallow alkaline lake in the southwestern corner, which is one of the main features of the crater.
+We will visit Lake Magadi, a large but shallow alkaline lake in the south western corner, which is one of the main features of the crater.
 A large number of flamingos, hippos and other water birds can usually been seen here.
-Dinner and overnight at Ngorongoro Serena hotel/Ngorongoro Sopa Lodge: full board.
+Dinner and overnight at Ngorongoro Serena Hotel or Ngorongoro Sopa Lodge: Full Board.

 Enjoy breakfast, after which transfer back to Arusha.
 Upon arrival in Arusha will we have lunch and then we will end our African safari adventure.
 You will be taken to your hotel, for private dinner and overnight at the previous hotel.
-Dinner and overnight at Arusha Serena hotel/Arusha Safari Lodge: Half board.
+Dinner and overnight at Arusha Serena Hotel/Arusha Safari Lodge.
+Meal plan: Half Board.
 (Breakfast & Lunch)

 RWANDA AND VOLCANOES NATIONAL PARK

-Early morning breakfast and then transfer to the Nairobi International Airport for your flight to Kigali, Rwanda.
+Early morning breakfast and then transfer to the Arusha International Airport for your flight to Kigali, Rwanda.
 Upon arrival in Rwanda your will be welcomed by English speaking guides and after embark the 4×4 safari jeeps and take a short visit to the Kigali Genocide Memorial more will be experienced about the massacre occurred in Rwanda.
-After take the scenic drive through the beautiful rolling Rwanda hills, and then take the beautiful stay at: Virunga Gorilla Safari Lodge (Luxury)/Mountain Gorilla View Lodge (Mid)/Volcanoes Gorilla Lodge (Deluxe).
+After take the scenic drive through the beautiful rolling Rwanda hills, and then take the beautiful stay at Five Volcanoes Boutique Hotel or Mountain Gorilla View Lodge.
 Meal plan: F/B

 Day8: Rwanda Gorilla Trek in Volcanoes National Park